-This COE will conduct fundamental research into the technological issues, challenges, and policy issues related to (1) dynamic, on-demand data processing and visualization; (2) hypothesis-driven data analysis; (3) visualization of structured, unstructured, and streaming data; (4) mathematics of discrete and visual analytics; (5) scalable information filtering and dissemination; (6) visualization and simulation of information; (7) mobile and light-weight information analytics and sharing.
+This COE will conduct fundamental research into the technological issues, challenges, and policy issues related to 1.
+Dynamic, on-demand data processing and visualization; 2. hypothesis-driven data analysis; 3. visualization of structured, unstructured, and streaming data; 4. mathematics of discrete and visual analytics; 5. scalable information filtering and dissemination; 6. visualization and simulation of information; 7. mobile and light-weight information analytics and sharing.
 This COE will create the scientific basis and enduring technologies needed to analyze massive amounts of information from multiple sources to more reliably detect threats to the security of the nation and its infrastructures, and to the health and welfare of its populace.
 These new technologies will also improve the dissemination of both information and related technologies.

-Based on information collected in the evaluation process, DHS designated Purdue University as Visualization Sciences and Education Lead Institution for the DHS Center of Excellence for Command, Control and Interoperability, in partnership with Rutgers University (the Data Sciences Lead Institution) and other affiliates.
+Based on information collected in the evaluation process, DHS designated Rutgers, the State University of New Jersey, as Data Sciences Lead Institution for the Command, Control and Interoperability Center of Excellence, in partnership with Purdue University (the Visualization Sciences and Education Lead Institution) and other affiliates.
 This team of institutions is uniquely well qualified and located to address data analysis, visualization, cyber security and other related issues.
 They will become an intrinsic part of the DHS science and technology portfolio, working closely with DHS and other Federal, State, and local governments to solve complex and critical data and visualization science challenges.

-Matthew Clark,
+Matthew Clark.